Eugene Lemay: Mana Contemporary

 Lemay founded Mana Contemporary in Jersey City, New Jersey, in 2011, where he served as president and CEO.
 After working in the business of art storage, he fell frustrated with the masses of impressive art collections that are spent buried away in storage, so Lemay wanted to develop a space for exhibiting these art collections that would otherwise remain in storage.
 Since its inception Mana Contemporary has come to encompass two more locations in Chicago and Miami, for which all three spaces now host exhibitions, artist residencies, artist studios, dance residencies, programming, performances, events, and serves as a growing arts community.
 Though a relatively young institution, Mana has continued to swiftly expand in terms of space, artist resources, and arts and culture educational programming, which has been recognized throughout several publications, along with Lemay as the integral force behind Mana.
 In 2013, he was named one of Blouin Art + Auction's “Power 100” for his role at Mana.

 As an artist himself, Lemay had more in mind for Mana Contemporary as he began to witness the effects of gentrification and climbing real estate prices, which displaced many artists from their studios.
 While in the process of founding Mana, Lemay also set the goal to make Mana a space that would provide his fellow artists with the studios, resources, and creative community necessary to help artists hold successful careers—an idea that was in fact inspired by the communal nature of his experience in the kibbutz.
 Lemay has also erected numerous projects to draw attention to art of many different geographies and cultures; he founded the Middle Eastern Center for the Arts (MECA) inside of Mana, for example, which is a dedicated exhibition space for independent curators to host shows that focus on different subjects and angles for art of the Middle East.

+Indictment and conviction for tax fraud

+In October 2021, Lemay was charged by the US Attorney’s Office for the Southern District of New York with an elaborate conspiracy to defraud the IRS for his attempt to evade $7.8 million in payroll taxes and was removed from his role as executive director of Mana Contemporary.
+In January 2025, Lemay was found guilty and was sentenced to "21 months imprisonment on each count to be served concurrently, followed by two years of supervised release on each count to be served concurrently".